moinwiki/moin/docs/user/rest.rst

 ReST (ReStructured Text) Markup
 ===============================

 The report gives reST syntax documentation.
-The structure and order has been matched with other markup rst files namely creolewiki.rst and mediawiki.rst at http://hg.moinmo.in/moin/2.0-dev/file/42d8cde592fb/docs/user
+The structure and order has been matched with the other markup rst files namely creolewiki.rst and mediawiki.rst at http://hg.moinmo.in/moin/2.0-dev/file/42d8cde592fb/docs/user

 Features currently not working with moin's Wiki parser are marked with **RSTTODO**.

-Features currently not working with moin's sphinx setup are marked with **SPHINXTODO**.

-**SPHINXTODO CSS**, the tables seem to have missing borders despite of the fact that the rst markup is correct.

 Headings
 ========